 This course is based on a solid understanding of multivariate regression.
 If you would like to refresh your memory/understanding of linear regression, please consider the review reading listed below in the reading section of this document.

-The course will be structured in five (approximately) two-week blocks.
+The course will be structured in four (approximately) two-week blocks.
 Each block will have

 In addition to the timetabled lectures, there may be pre-recorded videos to help explain or discuss specific components of the reading.
 All lectures will be delivered live online.